How Fast Do Delta-9 Drinks Kick In & How Long Do They Last?

 Can I drink more if I don’t feel it yet?

 This is the number one mistake users make.
 Even if you feel nothing at the 30-minute mark, the THC is still building in your system.
-Wait at least 90 minutes before drinking a second can.
+Wait at least 90 minutes before drinking a second can (until you know your tolerance).

 Can I speed up the onset of a Delta-9 drink?

-Yes.
-Drinking on an empty stomach will force the THC into your bloodstream faster.
-However, the safest way to ensure a fast onset is to specifically buy brands that advertise “nano-emulsified” or “water-soluble” THC on the label.
+Drinking on an empty stomach will naturally make it process a bit faster.
+However, the most reliable way to ensure a good experience is to specifically buy from premium brands that advertise “nano-emulsified” or “fast-acting” THC on the label.

 Final Thoughts